 Will I be able to get a job in a sports injury clinic or in a hospital ?

-Are there many jobs available for qualified Neuromuscular and Physical Therapists in Ireland at present ?
+Are there many jobs available for qualified Neuromuscular Therapists in Ireland at present ?

 Most advanced neuromuscular therapists operate in a self employed capacity either as sole traders, as part of a multi-disciplinary clinical team, or with a variety of sporting teams with many people increasingly looking beyond traditional medical disciplines for solutions to their health and injury problems.
 As neuromuscular therapy is science based, its appeal is broad.